 Proof source:

-- Case study, dataset, benchmark, screenshot, customer example.
+- Case study, dataset, benchmark, screenshot, or customer example.

 Clarifying source: